james-smedley-photography

 Updated: By James Smedley

 Photography in Algoma provides incredible opportunities for broad scenic landscape shots.
-But like any complex and beautiful wilderness, narrowing in on the tiny details of the beach, the water, or forest floor provides tremendous opportunities for captivating shots.
+But like any complex and beautiful wilderness, narrowing in on the tiny details of the beach, the water, or the forest floor provides tremendous opportunities for captivating shots.

 james-smedley-photography-2